TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 ### I/O

-As this, a devboard that I want to potentially re-use in other projects ♻️, I went all in and included a wide range of connectivity options that would make this board versatile enought.
+As this is a devboard that I want to potentially re-use in other projects ♻️, I went all in and included a wide range of connectivity options that would make this board versatile enought.

 Instead of implementing the 16 inputs and 16 outputs that Ultranet uses, which would render this already big pcb even bigger.
 I opted to implement only half ✂️, which is good enought for development purposes as I can still receive one of the AES3 streams in its entirety.